 Some more thoughts about pre-made covers seeing that they are becoming more and more popular among self-publishing authors.
 They’ve written a cheap book (by that I mean they haven’t paid an editor to take a good look), sell it cheaply and naturally stick a cheap pre-made cover on top of it, so to speak.
 To be honest, I don’t mind, I can spot those from a mile and it helps me in selecting (or not selecting for that matter) my books.

 Don’t get me wrong, I welcome that publishing has become a big market for everyone, rather than an elitist club for just a few.
 We can’t all be Shakespeare, Jane Austen or Louise Doughty – I love her writing, but I digress… Coming back to of the shelf book covers: I am designing pre-mades myself.
 I just don’t sell them cheaply.
 Of course, less pricey than a bespoke cover, but I don’t even try to compete on price in the bargain basement of book cover design.
 Sometimes you might get lucky by scoring great artwork for very little but most of the time you get what you paid for!

 Professional book cover design for the self-publishing author

-Book cover design prices range from around 100 pounds for an ebook cover to 299 pounds for a bespoke book cover design with carefully designed artwork from handcrafted illustrations and/or photos.
+Book cover design prices range from around 100 pounds for a simple ebook cover to 350 pounds for a bespoke book cover design with carefully designed artwork from handcrafted illustrations and/or photos.

 Give you book a head start with an eye-catching cover design that looks professional, gets noticed and ultimately helps to sell your book.